 What is Botox?

 Botox is a drug made from a toxin produced by the bacterium Clostridium botulinum.
 It’s actually the same toxin that causes a life-threatening type of food poisoning called botulism!
 And as you probably already know, doctors use it in small doses to treat health problems, and it’s also more commonly used to smooth facial wrinkles.
-When it’s used to smooth wrinkles, it temporarily prevents the communication between your nerves and muscle for a period of three to six months.
+When it’s used to smooth wrinkles, it temporarily prevents the communication between your nerves and muscles for three to six months.
 There are even studies that have shown that regular treatments with the neurotoxin can enhance mood and fight depression.

 The Long-Term Effects of Botox